 - Year of study; and

-- Confirmation that you have read the mission statement and project terms, and agree with these.
+- Confirmation that you have read the Heads of Terms, and agree with these.

 For more information about SULU, any queries that SULU might be able to assist with, or to get involved as a student member, please contact Elspeth Mathieson at sulu [at] dtascot [dot] org [dot] uk

 We’re looking to increase capacity by dedicating more time within COSS to the SULU project, and expanding the project to other universities in Scotland, including looking at the potential for incorporating this into the curriculum.
 We’re also looking to expand the role of SULU such that we can commission SULU students to prepare specific resources that could then be made available to communities everywhere, and to open up access to SULU to other organisations and anyone involved in community ownership anywhere in Scotland.

 So, if you have any queries that you think SULU might be able to help with, would like to get involved, or would just like to find out more, please do get in touch!

 Contact: sulu [at] dtascot [dot] org [dot] uk